-The diggings at Ballarat are from a hundred to an hundred and sixty feet deep in hard ground, and yet people in Ceylon expect to find heavy gold in mere mud, close to the surface.
+The diggings at Ballarat are from 100 to 160 feet deep in hard ground, and yet people in Ceylon expect to find heavy gold in mere mud, close to the surface.
 The idea is preposterous, and I conceive it only reasonable to infer from the present appearances that gold does exist in large quantities in Ceylon.
-But as it is reasonable to suppose such to be the case, so it is unreasonable to suppose that private individuals will invest capital in so uncertain a speculation as mining, without facilities from the government, and in the very face of the clause in their own title-deeds " that all precious metals belong to the crown."
+But as it is reasonable to suppose such to be the case, so it is unreasonable to suppose that private individuals will invest capital in so uncertain a speculation as mining, without facilities from the government, and in the very face of the clause in their own title-deeds "that all precious metals belong to the crown."